APogue/APogue.github.io/about.md

 **My Interests**

 I'm a lifelong learner, I might consider learning together with people "quality time."
 I love comedy, poetry, and basketball.
-I'd love to get into some DIY projects if I ever have time...
-Does this website count? 😎
+I'd love to get into some DIY projects if I ever have time...Does this website count? 😎